guybaryosef/Unwritten-Rules/README.md

 #### To Do:

-* 'Search' front-end.
-Should be similar to the index.
-* 'Search' back-end.
 * Add some advertisements to index & search components
 * Usage analytics
 * Make compatible with mobile